Yes, the 3 numbers on your fertilizer bag are important! These numbers represent nutrients NPK and they play important roles in your lawn.

 Most do it yourselfers are intimidated by soil tests but the truth is it doesn’t have to be complicated.

-If you’re looking for next level analysis then consider the Yard Mastery Test.
+A really simple, but accurate soil test is the Yard Mastery Test.
 This is a kit where you mail in your soil sample and it gets analyzed in a lab.
 You get a detailed analysis of your soil including the macro nutrients, micro nutrients, and PH.

 How to Use NPK Ratios In Your Lawn Care Program?